TrinityCoreClassic/core/docs/win_installation.md

 ![Alt text](https://github.com/TrinityCoreClassic/core/blob/vanilla_classic/docs/cloning.png?raw=true)

+Now type:

-Now type **git clone --branch vanilla_classic --single-branch https://github.com/TrinityCoreClassic/core.git** and hit enter and wait.
+**git clone --branch vanilla_classic --single-branch https://github.com/TrinityCoreClassic/core.git**

+Hit enter and wait.

 When it is done cloning there will be a subfolder named **core** in **C:\TrinityCoreClassic**.
 This is where the core is.